thecodehen/epfl-cs439-s25-project/README.md

 ## Results and Visualization

 After running experiments, use the [`plot.ipynb`](plot.ipynb) notebook to generate visualizations and analysis plots.
 Results are automatically saved in the `results/` directory organized by optimizer type and hyperparameters.

+## For Loss Surface and Optimizer Trajectory Tracking
+Run this notebook sequentially [`TrajectoryTracking_LossSurface`](TrajectoryTracking_LossSurface.ipynb) notebook to generate the visualizations.